When is the Ontario Culture Days festival?

 There will be three registration deadlines:

-June 1: Provincial deadline for Ontario organizers to be considered for bonus benefits and promotional opportunities
+August 6th, 2021: Provincial deadline to be considered for bonus benefits and promotional opportunities

 We believe in the importance of fair payment for artists for their participation in all arts and culture programming, including the Ontario Culture Days festival.